 Genealogy Research Plans tailored just for you and your family history needs!

-Free 30-minute initial consultation to determine your specific needs.
+Free 30-minute initial consultation by Zoom or phone to determine your specific goals.

 Are you searching for your birth parents using DNA results?
 Do you require assistance in discovering and transcribing your ancestors' records to accurately fill in your family tree?
 Or do you need help with your application to join a lineage society?

 I always knew my father was adopted but had no other information.
 I matched on ancestry with a family member which wasn't helpful because her father was also adopted.
 Holly was able to track down my father's biological family members using her training and skills and did the impossible.
 My father is now in regular contact with his siblings.
 It takes a professional to be able to connect the dots and Holly is worth every penny to find answers.
 Thank you Holly for finding closure to an adoption mystery.